Uniform estimates for Stokes equations in a domain with a small hole and applications in homogenization problems: Abstract

 \section{Abstract}

-We consider the Dirichlet problem for the Stokes equations in a domain with a shrinking hole in $\R^d$.
-An almost complete description concerning the uniform $W^{1,p}$ estimates as the size of the hole goes to zero is shown : for any $d'<p<d$, there hold the uniform $W^{1,p}$ estimates; for any $1<p<d'$ or $d<p<\infty $, there are counterexamples indicating that the uniform $W^{1,p}$ estimates do not hold.
-We give applications in homogenization problems; in particular we generalize the restriction operator constructed by Allaire from $L^2$ framework to $L^p$ framework.
+We consider the Dirichlet problem of the Stokes equations in a domain with a shrinking hole in $\R^d, \ d\geq 2$.
+A typical observation is that, the Lipschitz norm of the domain goes to infinity as the size of the hole goes to zero.
+Thus, if $p\neq 2$, the classical results indicate that the $W^{1,p}$ estimate of the solution may go to infinity as the size of the hole tends to zero.
+In this paper, we give a complete description for the uniform $W^{1,p}$ estimates of the solution for all $1<p<\infty$.
+We show that the uniform $W^{1,p}$ estimate holds if and only if $d'<p<d$ ($p=2$ when $d=2$).
+We then give two applications in the study of homogenization problems in fluid mechanics: a generalization of the restriction operator and a construction of Bogovskii type operator in perforated domains with a quantitative estimate of the operator norm.